Frequently Asked Questions

 If the staff provides you service that exceeds your expectations, please feel free to show your added appreciation at or near the end of your stay with us.
-Your staff is on duty 12 hours per day and they strive at all times to insure you have the best trip possible while providing attentive service.
+Your staff is on duty 12 hours per day and they strive at all times to ensure you have the best trip possible while providing attentive service.
 Accordingly, your gratuity will be appreciated.
-The customary and recommended gratuity for a 3 day hog hunt is a minimum of $50 per hunter.
+The customary and recommended gratuity for a 3-day hog hunt is a minimum of $50 per hunter.
 This will be divided among all staff members.
-For exotic hunts, the customary gratuity is 15-20% of the hunt cost.

 31. How are the hunts conducted?

 Typically, the hunts are spot and stalk during the daylight hours and blind hunting during the dark hours.
 Upon request and for special needs, the daytime hunts can also be done from blinds.
 Reserve your spot in the Honey Hole by clicking here